 Key differences:

 This guide is just the tip of the iceberg and can be confusing.
 Some add-on licenses include the phone system, data loss prevention, cloud + device security, specific compliance features, and so on.
+Microsoft also offers specific licenses for non-profit organizations and Government entities.

 As always, if you have any questions, please reach out to James Haywood, Senior Project Coordinator with Intrada Technologies.
 Intrada is a Microsoft Partner who can review and compare each plan in more detail to see which is right for your business.